michaelbaril/smoothie/README.md

 * `$model->desc` (because of the `blog_` prefix),
 * `$model->description` (thanks to the explicit alias).

+> Note: you can't have an alias (explicit or implicit) for another alias.
+> Aliases are for actual column names only.

 ### Collisions and priorities

 If an alias collides with a real column name, it will have priority